acruaud/radseq_ficus_2020/README.md

 # radseq_ficus_2019

-This repo contains the pipeline and scripts used for the Rasplus et al paper on the deep phylogeny of Ficus spp based on RADseq.
+This repo contains the pipeline and scripts used for the Rasplus <i>et al</i> paper on the deep phylogeny of <i>Ficus</i> spp based on RADseq.

 Pipeline and scripts are provided "as they are".